nickbiso/SkLearn-50k-Salary-Prediction/README.md

 # Machine Learning Results
 For this exercise I utilized different machine learning algorithms that are available on sklearn.
 I used these algorithms on the different sampling methods of the original dataset to balance it.

 ## f1-score
+Different algorithms reacted to sampling methods differently.
+The over-arching theme here is that balancing the dataset increases the f1-score.
 |Machine Learning Algorithm      |	Imbalanced |	Undersampling (Balanced)	|	 Oversampling (Balanced)	  |
 |:----------------------|:-------------------:|:-------------:|:---------------:|
 |	Support Vector Machine|	33%	                |	40%	          |	**42%**	            |